peterhellberg/acr122u/README.md

 ### NATS

-[NATS](https://nats.io/) is my favorite messaging system, so let’s see how we can use it with this package.
+[NATS](https://nats.io/) is my favorite messaging system, so let’s see how we can use it with this package:

-#### Publish each card UID to a NATS subject
+#### Publish each UID to a NATS subject

 ```go
 package main